nemo0622/pokeemerald-expansion/README.md

         - Major cities based on Athens, Byzantium, and Knossos
         - Post game "Battle Frontier" area (new map with Battle Frontier warps lol) takes place on island of Malta
         - Semi open-world sections: starts linear, opens up for gyms 3-6 with scaling levels based on gym badges (bouncing around Aegean islands), and playthroughs converge around gym 7 for completing story
-        - Start playthrough in Demiti Village, the town surrounding the Agria University
+        - Start playthrough in Acrisia, based on city of Larissa, containing Agria University
             - All other students moved into village (village is host of researchers), here for research - introduced to Professor and sent for fieldwork
-            - Head northwest to the nearby city of Acrisia, based on city of Larissa
-                - Go there for Professor's package (like Oak's Parcel in FRLG)
-                - Upon return, Demiti Village could be visibly improved by player's actions - introduces concept of Demiti Village growing and changing as playthrough continues
+            - Head south to Delphi-based town, which has wishing well-like area and 1st gym (psychic)
+                - Travel through a forest on the way south, which includes a "rest camp" area (mini-town w healspot)
     - Gym Leaders based on Greek Gods
         - Poison gym leader with toxic orb Gliscor based on Dionysus, likes to confuse opponents
         - Fairy + normal gym leader based on Aphrodite, uses Attract a lot